Iran – Portugal. An unusual but unique history.

 O Forte de Nossa Senhora da Conceição de Ormuz localiza-se na ilha de Gerun, no estreito de Ormuz, atual República Islâmica do Irão.

 Ormuz (ou Hormuz) foi uma importante cidade marítima e um pequeno reino próximo à entrada do golfo Pérsico.
 O primitivo sítio da cidade era na margem norte do Golfo, a cerca de 30 milhas a leste da atual Bandar Abbas.
 Por volta de 1300, aparentemente em função de ataques Tártaros, foi transferida para a pequena ilha de Gerun, que pode ser identificada como a Organa de Nearcho, aproximadamente 12 milhas a oeste e a 5 milhas da costa.

-Here at IncredibleIran.com, we believe these castles are equally interesting for Iranians as well as the Portuguese, and we have therefore decided to design a tour specifically for our Portuguese customers.
-In addition to Iran’s world famous historical and cultural sites, this tour will include a visit to Portuguese castles and monuments in the South where our Portuguese speaking clients can re-visit an important era in Portugal’s history.
+Here at IncredibleIran.com, we believe these castles are equally interesting for Iranians and the Portuguese, and we have decided to design a tour specifically for our Portuguese customers.
+In addition to Iran’s world-famous historical and cultural sites, this tour will include visiting Portuguese castles and monuments in the South where our Portuguese-speaking clients can revisit an essential era in Portugal’s history.

 Visa on arrival:

-It is very easy for Portuguese citizens to obtain Iranian Visa at airport.
-You will get a 14 days visa at the airport and we can extend your visa for another 14 days if you want to stay longer.
+It is straightforward for Portuguese citizens to obtain an Iranian Visa at the Airport.
+You will get a 14 days visa at the Airport, and we can extend your Visa for another 14 days if you want to stay longer.

-We can also apply for your visa here in Iran and you can receive your visa either in Lisbon or at any Iranian consulate around the world.
+We can also apply for your Visa here in Iran, and you can receive your Visa either in Lisbon or at any Iranian consulate worldwide.